terrario-js/terrario/docs/api.md

 ## P.alt(parsers: Parser[]): Parser

-## P.option(parser: Parser): Parser
-Generates a new parser that returns null even if the match fails.

 ## P.notMatch(parser: Parser): Parser
 Generates a new parser to continue if the match fails.
 The generated parser does not consume input.